gaunts/CANFD-ECI-VCI-Tests/README.md

 ### How you can reproduce yourself

 The source code for each module is present in the corresponding directory.
 Simply build and launch the executables.
-If you do not have an STM32 processor, I made a windows executable that demonstrates the problem, although it is not as reliable as testing with an STM32.
+If you do not have an STM32 microcontroller, I made a windows executable that demonstrates the problem, although it is not as reliable as testing with an STM32.
 The Windows-Linux setup is as follows:

 ![Windows-Linux-image](/Images/Ixxat-support-Windows-Linux-Test.png)